Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/index.md

 julia --project=examples -e 'using HDF5; HDF5.API.set_libraries!("/path/to/libhdf5.so", "/path/to/libhdf5_hl.so")'
 ```

 with the paths set appropriately (more details can be found in the documentations of MPI.jl and HDF5.jl).
-Note that this configuration will be saved in `LocalPreferences.toml`, so that the new backends will be used by all future scripts run in the project.
+Note that this configuration will be saved in `examples/LocalPreferences.toml`, so that the new backends will be used by all future scripts run in the examples project.
 By running

 ```shell
 julia --project=examples -e 'using MPIPreferences; MPIPreferences.use_jll_binary()'